Stone boiling

 Stone boiling is a moist-heat cooking method.
 It involves placing heated rocks into a water-filled container to heat the liquid to the point where it can be used to cook.
 This method of food preparation is a fuel-intensive process and it often requires the heating and reheating of stones before the water reaches an effective cooking temperature.

 Indigenous peoples in what is now Canada and the United States of America, especially on the West and Northwest Coast, used stone boiling.
 Cooking this way allowed for a more controlled temperature which made the extraction of fats and oils easier while also allowing for more nutrients to be obtained from such oils.
 Indigenous peoples’ first use of stone boiling, based on archaeological excavations in the Northern Plains, was dated at 4800 years ago.
 However, its use became more prominent between 250 C.E. and 1750 C.E.; Brian Reeves, professor of anthropology and archaeology at the University of Calgary, argued this is because of the need to feed increasing populations.

+This method was also common among Polynesians in precolonial times including Hawaiians (particularly for processing natural dyes), Samoans, Tahitians, and the Māori.

+Modern indigenous food sovereignty movements are reintroducing this traditional method of cooking.

 Materials

 Above-ground containers

 Above-ground cooking vessels used in stone boiling consisted of: bark baskets and bark containers; pottery; as well as suspended animal paunches and hides.
 There are even instances of small canoes being utilized as cooking containers on the Northwest Coast for the preparation of whale fat.

 Indigenous peoples’ usage of a given above-ground container type depended on the resources available to them.
 For example, First Nations on the Northwest Coast and eastern Canada are reported by Harold E. Driver, former professor of anthropology at Indiana University, and William Clifford Massey, former professor of anthropology at the University of Washington, to have used bark baskets and bark containers for stone boiling.
 However, bark baskets were preferred to bark containers because they did not burn as easily, which made them more durable.
 In eastern Canada among some Haudenosaunee peoples, large clay pots with thick walls were likely used for stone boiling.
 While such walls allowed for better insulation, Gregory Braun, professor of anthropology at the University of Toronto, attributed their thickness to the need to support the container’s structure without breaking, given the weight of the rocks inside.
 Plains peoples used suspended animal paunches in addition to below-ground boiling pits.

+Polynesians have various open containers for this purpose like the kumete, ʻumete or ʻumeke, made of wood or calabash; the Māori of New Zealand have scaled-up wooden troughs known as kōhua, the name has since lent to introduced metal pots and pans.